Cuphea hyssopifolia

 Cuphea hyssopifolia, the false heather, Mexican heather, Hawaiian heather or elfin herb, is a small evergreen shrub native to Mexico, Guatemala, and Honduras.

 Description

 It grows to about 60 cm high by 90 cm wide and has purple, lavender or white coloured flowers and fine foliage.
 Its leaves are small, narrow and dark green.
 The fruit is a capsule that contains small globose seeds.

 The Latin specific epithet hyssopifolia (which also occurs in several other plant names, including that of Bassia hyssopifolia) means "hyssop-leafed", referring to the fine, narrow leaves of that plant.

 Habitat

-It is present in hot, semi-warm and temperate climates between 500 and 2,240 meters above sea level.
+It is present in hot, semi-warm and temperate climates between 500 and 2,240 m above sea level.
 An ornamental plant grown in orchards and gardens, it grows on the banks of streams, associated with disturbed vegetation of tropical deciduous and sub-deciduous forests, as well as mountain mesophilic forest.

 The species is naturalised in Hawaii, and regarded as a serious weed there.